wbcomdesigns/buddypress-favorite-notification/readme.txt

 3. Activate the plugin through the \'Plugins\' menu.
 4. Alternatively you can use WordPress Plugin installer from Dashboard->Plugins->Add New to add this plugin
 5. Enjoy
-If you need additional help you can contact us for [Custom Development](https://wbcomdesigns.com/hire-us/) .

 == Frequently Asked Questions ==
 = Does This plugin requires BuddyPress =